North Coast 500: 29+ Things to Know Before You Go

 • Use Avon Skin So Soft US / UK

-It’s imperative that you pack a map and take note of your accommodation, tour details and breakdown information before you leave.
+You must pack a map and note your accommodation, tour details and breakdown information before you leave.

 Download your music playlists too.
 Add these Scottish bands to a playlist for an authentic Scotland road trip: